ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

     loadToEmployees({ ... });
 }
 {CODE-BLOCK/}

-{NOTE/}
+---

-{NOTE: Loading Data from Other Documents}
+### Loading Data from Other Documents

-* The `load` method loads a document with the specified ID into the script context so it can be transformed.
+The `load` method loads a document with the specified ID into the script context so it can be transformed.

 {CODE-BLOCK:javascript}
 // this.ReportsTo has some document ID
 var manager = load(this.ReportsTo);
 {CODE-BLOCK/}

-{NOTE/}
+---

-{NOTE: Accessing Metadata}
+### Accessing Metadata

-* The metadata can be accessed in the following way:
+The metadata can be accessed in the following way:

 {CODE-BLOCK:javascript}
 var value = this['@metadata']['custom-metadata-key'];
 {CODE-BLOCK/}

-{NOTE/}
+---

-{NOTE: Creating Multiple Documents from a Single Document}
+### Creating Multiple Documents from a Single Document

-* The `loadTo` method can be called multiple times in a single script.
+The `loadTo` method can be called multiple times in a single script.
   That allows you to split a single source document into multiple documents on the destination database:

 {CODE-BLOCK:javascript}